ssercanozerr/aa/README.md

 * Game Scene

-We try to throw the bars onto the spinning wheel without colliding with each other.
+We try to throw the sticks onto the spinning wheel without colliding with each other.
 A frame from the game is provided below.

 ![Ekran görüntüsü 2023-11-12 014422](https://github.com/ssercanozerr/aa/assets/83230914/70ec4db8-1c16-40eb-8f31-183561ae04d1)